eclipse-langium/langium-website/content/docs/configuration-services.md

 title: "Configuration via Services"
 weight: 200
 ---

-Langium supports the configuration of most aspects of your language and language server via a set of *Services*.
-Those services are organized into *Modules*, which are essentially mappings from a service name to its implementation.
+Langium supports the configuration of most aspects of your language and language server via a set of *services*.
+Those services are configured by *modules*, which are essentially mappings from a service name to its implementation.

-We can separate modules into two main categories:
+We can separate services and modules into two main categories:
-1. ***Shared modules*** which contain services that are shared across all languages.
-2. ***Language specific modules*** which contain services specific to one language.

-## Shared Modules
+#### Shared Services
-The *shared modules* contain services shared across all languages:
+The *shared services* are services that are shared across all Langium languages.
+In many applications there is only one Langium language, but the overall structure of the services is the same.
-* The `ServiceRegistry` is responsible for registering and accessing the different services.
+* The `ServiceRegistry` is responsible for registering and accessing the different languages and their services.
-* The `Connection` service sends messages to the client and register message handlers for incoming messages.
+* The `Connection` service is used in a language server context; it sends messages to the client and registers message handlers for incoming messages.
-* Services to handle *Langium Documents* and *Text Documents*.
-* Implementations of the `AstReflection` service (one implementation per language) to access the structure of the AST.
+* The `AstReflection` service provides access the structure of the AST types.
+* Shared services involved in the document lifecycle (future documentation)

-## Language Specific Modules
+#### Language Specific Services
-The *language specific modules* contain all services which are specific to one language:
+The *language specific services* are services specific to one Langium language and isolated from other languages.
 * Services for [LSP features](#language-server-protocol)
 * Services involved in the document lifecycle (future documentation)
-* Utility services
+* Utility services (e.g. `References`, `JsonSerializer`)

 ## Customization
-If you used the [Yeoman generator](https://www.npmjs.com/package/generator-langium), the entry point to services customization is found in the `src/language-server/...-module.ts` file, where '...' is the name of your language.
-There, you can register new services, or override the default implementation of services.
-Langium implements the *Inversion of Control* principle via *Dependency Injection* pattern, which promotes loosely-coupled architectures, maintainability, and extensibility.
+If you have used the [Yeoman generator](https://www.npmjs.com/package/generator-langium), the entry point to services customization is found in the `src/language-server/...-module.ts` file, where '...' is the name of your language.
+There you can register new services or override the default implementations of services.
+Langium implements the *Inversion of Control* principle via the *Dependency Injection* pattern, which promotes loosely-coupled architectures, maintainability, and extensibility.

 For the following sections, we will use the [arithmetics example](https://github.com/langium/langium/tree/main/examples/arithmetics) to describe the procedure for replacing or adding services.
 Note that all names prefixed with *Arithmetics* should be understood as being specific to the language named *Arithmetics*, and in your project those services' names will be prefixed with your own language name.

 Please note that it is *not mandatory* to implement all custom code via dependency injection.
 The main reason for using dependency injection is when your custom code *depends* on other services.
+In many cases you can use plain functions instead of service classes to implement your application logic.

 ### Overriding and Extending Services
-Thanks to the *inversion of control* via *dependency injection*, your can change the behavior of a service or add to its functionality in one place without having to modify every piece of code that depends on the service to be overridden or extended.
+Thanks to the dependency injection pattern used in Langium, your can change the behavior of a service or add to its functionality in one place without having to modify every piece of code that depends on the service to be overridden or extended.

 The [arithmetics example](https://github.com/langium/langium/tree/main/examples/arithmetics) provides a custom implementation of the `ScopeProvider` service, which overrides functionalities from the default implementation `DefaultScopeProvider`.